cybersec-angus/subd/README.md

 | What wordlists should I use? | The world is your oyster.
 There are loads of great wordlists out there, and it really depends on the purpose of your scanning.
 I have included three wordlists with this tool.
 1) `all.txt` is an open-source wordlist that is used by a lot of enumeration tools and contains over 21mn potential subdomains.
 This will take ages to complete, so use sparingly.
 2) `top-250.txt` a wordlist of the top 250 subdomains, based on the most common subdomains on webservers.
 3) A template for testing purposes. |
 | How does Subd handle subdomains of subdomains?
 EG. `subd.home.example.com`| These are handled through the wordlist.
 If you are wanting to discover these, ensure that you have any potential versions of these in your wordlist.
 Using the example given, the wordlist would need to contain `subd.home` to get `subd.home.example.com`|

-## Break log (stuff that is currently broken):
-Unfortunately, some parts of the script are broken, for a few different reasons.
-These are either due to me needing to fix something else first, or simply not having the time to fix it yet.
-So far, I am aware of the following things that are broken:

- - The mail sending functionality doesn't work

 ## Future plans and timeline:
 The following features are on my radar to implement and improve over the next few months.
 See the below timeline (This is from the beginning of March, 2024):
 #### 0-3 months: